Ipstenu/Impostercide/readme.txt

 === Impostercide ===
 Contributors: Ipstenu, skippy
-Tags: comments, spoof, imposter, multisite, wpmu Requires at least: 2.1
+Tags: comments, spoof, imposter, multisite, wpmu Requires at least: 5.7
 Tested up to: 5.7
-Stable tag: 2.1
+Stable tag: 3.0
 Donate link: https://ko-fi.com/A236CEN

 Prevent unauthenticated users from using a registered users' credentials when commenting.

 == Description ==

 Impostercide prevents unauthenticated users from "signing" a comment with a registered users email address or username.
-There is no interface from the admin's end, no options to select.
-Simply install, turn it on, and watch the spoofers get stopped.
+You can install this, turn it on, and watch the spoofers get stopped.

+If needed, you can customize the error messages.
+For WordPress multisite, this is only editable by the Network admin, and it's for the whole network.

 **Misc**